zphuc/CarND-LaneLines-P1/README.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+The parameters were not handly tunned well.

-Another shortcoming could be ...
+Large errors were found for the "Optional challenge" video.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+Some automatic tuning on the parameters need to be done for each case.

-Another potential improvement could be to ...
+Another potential improvement could be done by ...